-- To access features on the nView Display Mode page (see "nView Modes" on page 54), you need: - a multi-display graphics card based on any of the NVIDIA GPUs that support multiple displays on a single card, as indicated in Table 2.1, and - at least two display devices connected to the card. - When running with multiple graphics cards (i.e., two or more NVIDIA GPU-based graphics card are installed in your computer), ensure that the same version of the NVIDIA ForceWare graphics display driver is installed for each card.
-For a detailed discussion of using multi-display nView modes, see "Using nView Multi-Display Modes" on page 52. - Some NVIDIA Display and nView Desktop Manager features are supported by either single-display or multi-display NVIDIA GPU-based graphics cards.
-Therefore, to access features that are supported by single-display configurations, you only need a singe display device connected, provided that the particular NVIDIA GeForce-based graphics card supports these features. - The settings available on the NVIDIA Display control panel pages may vary depending on the specific NVIDIA GeForce GPU-based graphics card you are using.
-For example, settings that are available for a specific graphics card, such as one that is GeForce FX 5900 Ultra-based, may not be available on a graphics card based on a GeForce4 Ti- or other older NVIDIA GeForce GPU family or class.
+- To access features on the nView Display Mode page (see "nView Modes" on page 55 in Chapter 5), you need: - a multi-display graphics card based on any of the NVIDIA GPUs that support multiple displays on a single card, as indicated in Table 2.1, and - at least two display devices connected to the card. - When running with multiple graphics cards (i.e., two or more NVIDIA GPU-based graphics card are installed in your computer), ensure that the same version of the NVIDIA ForceWare graphics display driver is installed for each card.
+For a detailed discussion of using multi-display nView modes, see Chapter 5, "Using nView Multi-Display Modes" on page 53. - Some NVIDIA Display and nView Desktop Manager features are supported by either single-display or multi-display NVIDIA GPU-based cards.
+Therefore, to access features that are supported by single-display configurations, you one need a singe display device connected, provided that the particular NVIDIA Quadro-based graphics card supports the features you are need. - The settings available on the NVIDIA Display control panel pages may vary depending on the specific NVIDIA Quadro GPU-based graphics card you are using.
+For example, settings that are available for a specific graphics card such as one that is Quadro FX 3000-based, may not be available on a Quadro FX 500 or other NVIDIA Quadro-based graphics card.